Yellow Fingernails: Signs, Vitamin Deficiencies, and Effective Remedies

 thyroid disease

 If you’re concerned about yellow fingernails, the first step is to see a doctor.
-They will be able to rule out any underlying conditions and determine if your nails are yellow due to a vitamin deficiency or another cause.
+They can rule out any underlying conditions and determine if your nails are yellow due to a vitamin deficiency or another cause.

 Your doctor may recommend blood tests to check your levels of vitamins and minerals.
 They may also recommend that you change your diet or take supplements.